frederic-perez/AmE-dictionary/data/dictionary.md

 __behest__ _n_ :five::dart: A person's orders or command. _They had assembled at his behest._ _Syn_ Instruction, bidding, request
 __behind the eight ball__ If someone or something is behind the eight ball, they are in trouble or in a difficult situation.
 If a child doesn't get the basics in primary school, they are way behind the eight ball.
 __behold__ _v_ :three::hammer: _The wedding ceremony was a joy to behold._
-__beholden__ _adj_ :eight: Owing thanks or having a duty to someone in return for help or a service. _Syn_ indebted, obligated, under an obligation, obliged, bound _I don't like to be beholden to anybody._
+__beholden__ _adj_ :nine: Owing thanks or having a duty to someone in return for help or a service. _Syn_ indebted, obligated, under an obligation, obliged, bound _I don't like to be beholden to anybody._
 __beholder__ :two::hammer: _Beauty is in the eye of the beholder._
 __behoove__ _v_ :four::hammer:
 __beige book__ ?